 In all cases, your baby should be firmly on solids before you add to peanut-containing foods to his diet.

-For feeding your baby a peanut containing food at home for the first time (double check this strategy with your baby’s pediatrician):
+For feeding your baby a peanut containing food or adding peanut powder of infant formula, breast milk or pureed food at home for the first time (double check this strategy with your baby’s pediatrician):

 –Give your baby’s first peanut product feeding at home, not at a restaurant or at daycare.